micutil/Odroid-GO_FWConverter/README.md

 ![preview](image/icnFWC128.png)

 ### Update
+v1.1.2 (2019/10/7)

+- You can now drop files in the shell console field of the main window.

 v1.1.1 (2019/10/7)

 - Fixed a bug that the fwcnv file that became unnecessary in v1.1 does not start unless it is in the "tool" folder.